Guitar chords - huge collection of chords and tips

 A common way to separate guitar chords is in major and minor.
 There's a difference in sound between these: the major tends to sound cheerful or neutral as the minor has more of a sad character.
 Because of this, you hear more major chords in fast rock songs and lots of minor chords in ballads.

-To accomplish additional mood in the sound so-called flavors is used.
 For the C chord a B note can be added to create such a flavor and that chord are called Cmaj7 (‘maj’ stands for major).

 By releasing the fifth string (B-string) we have got – as the picture above shows – the following notes: C, E, G, B and C. Cmaj7 could be considered as richer in the sound than the ordinary C major.
 There is same numbers of tones, but less duplicates tones in Cmaj7 (one) compared to C major (two).